simolus3/drift/docs/_includes/content/getting_started.md

 ```
 We're going to use the `moor_flutter` library to specify tables and access the database.
 The
 `moor_generator` library will take care of generating the necessary code so the
-library knows how your table structure looks like.
+library knows what your table structure looks like.

 ### Declaring tables
 Using moor, you can model the structure of your tables with simple dart code: